Codecademy/docs/content/react/concepts/hooks/hooks.md

 ---
 Title: 'Hooks'
-Description: 'In React, hooks are functions that give function components class-like abilities.'
+Description: 'Hooks are functions that give class-like abilities to function components such as state.'
 Subjects:
   - 'Web Development'
 Tags: